Advice for Opening A Coffee Shop From The Best In the Business

 If you had any advice for someone opening a coffee shop, what would it be?
 That's one of the questions I ask every week during the #LocalBites podcast.
 And I get some really insightful answers.

 For those of you considering opening up your first coffee shop, I've compiled the best advice for this list.
-Below, you'll find a video excerpt from the podcast itself, and the quote from each guest written out.
+Below, you'll find an excerpt from the podcast itself.

 1. Your Coffee Shop Needs To Specialize In Something